34th Historic Oakdale Cemetery Walk

-Reserve your 75 minute tour time slot: Friday between the hours of 6 - 8 pm or Saturday 5 - 7 pm
+Reserve your 75 minute tour time slot between the hours of 5:30 and 7 pm

-Walk through history in DeLand's historic Oakdale Cemetery with experienced West Volusia Historical Society re-enactors and hear the stories of prominent figures in the development of DeLand.
+Walk through history in DeLand's historic Oakdale Cemetery with experienced West Volusia Historical Society re-enactors and hear the stories of notable hometown characters who helped shape the growth and progress of DeLand and Volusia County during the years 1923 - 1973.
 See the intriguing cast of characters below.

 Tours leave every 20 minutes from the Oakdale Cemetery Clara Avenue entrance between the hours indicated above.
 Call 386-740-6813 to reserve your specific tour time.

 Advance reservation for reserved tour times is required.
-Deadline for reservations is Wednesday, October 5th at 4 pm.
-Tickets on site available only on a space-available basis with cash or check only.
+Deadline for reservations is Wednesday, October 11th at 4 pm.
+Tickets on site available only on a space-available basis with cash or check.

 In-person: Conrad Center, 137 N. Michigan Ave. in DeLand.
 Tues - Saturday, 12 noon - 4 pm; credit card, check or cash.